AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-51528-different-behaviors-on-snake-case-formatting.md

 <u>Actual results</u>

-When using the **[!UICONTROL populateWithArray]** function, any object properties that contain two or more capital letters in row in it's name will cause the snake_case transformation to be incorrect in the final data array.
+When using the **[!UICONTROL populateWithArray]** function, any object properties that contain two or more capital letters in a row in its name will cause the snake_case transformation to be incorrect in the final data array.

 ## Apply the patch